material-components/material-components-ios/contributing/releasing.md

 Please follow [using git-lfs instructions](https://github.com/material-components/material-components-ios/blob/2b6da5f10438081e5a7b2211e27336c6846433e5/contributing/tools.md#using-git-lfs)

+### Configure the merge strategy for `.gitattributes`

+We have two different versions of `.gitattributes` in the `develop` and `stable` branches.
+To avoid conflicts (or accidental merges) between the two branches, we define a custom merge strategy just for that file.
+After cloning the repository, be sure to run this command:

+    git config merge.gitattributes.driver true

 ## Cutting and testing the release

 Our entire release process is encoded into the `release` script in the scripts/ directory.